 - Always carry important telephone numbers in the glove compartment-this may come in handy in an emergency situation.

-See also Chapter 14 Safety and security
+See also the Chapter on Safety and security

 Motorcycles can be more efficient in terms of fuel consumption and mobility, but are a higher risk and require specific guidelines: